This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Kidney stones form in the urinary system when the water and waste in your urine are out of balance.
 When this happens, certain types of waste crystals separate from the urine.
 The crystals build up and form kidney stones.
-You may have 1 or more kidney stones.
+You may have more than one kidney stone.

 - You have a fever.

 - You have trouble urinating.

 - You have any questions or concerns about your condition or care.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.